StachRedeker/StachRedeker/README.md

 **Hi!
 I'm Stach Redeker 👋**

 I'm a hardware engineer by heart, but sometimes I dabble around in software projects.
-My GitHub is a place where I show my work and aim to contribute to the open-source world.
+My GitHub is the place where I show my work and aim to contribute to the open-source world.
 You can find some of my favourite projects below.

 ### Hardware
 - [RTCwakeUpComputer](https://github.com/StachRedeker/RTCwakeUpComputer): A low-cost, hardware-based solution for turning a computer on and off at designated times, centered around the DS3231 RTC.